rubyforgood/2017/README.md

 ### Elizabeth House

 It is a depressing statistic that about 20 percent of children and 10 percent of seniors live in poverty and rely on food pantries.
-The amazing people at the Elizabeth House are helping low income residents in Laurel by operating as both a soup kitchen and as food pantry.
+The amazing people at the Elizabeth House are helping low income residents in Laurel by operating as both a soup kitchen and a food pantry.
 We'll be helping the Elizabeth House by building them tools to assist with their scheduling and volunteers.

 * GitHub Repo: https://github.com/rubyforgood/pantry_scheduler
 * Slack channel: #pantry